Forgotten Waters Review

 This is a fully cooperative game, but you also need to complete your personal story beats, which requires that you prioritize certain stat upgrades on your player sheet.
 This, then, injects some light tension as you pick action options that will occasionally block others from a desired action.

 The game doesn’t seem to penalize you greatly for this through most of the game.
 So long as a handful of critical options are selected at key points, everyone can lumber toward their personal goals at more or less the same pace.
 The game seems designed to last about as long as most will need to complete 4 of 5 of their story beats, with some luck pushing some to 5, and bad luck pushing others to 3.

 I actually enjoy this dynamic.
 Some games that attempt semi-coop elements fall on their faces, for varying reasons related to the selfish vs. selfless dichotomy.
 Forgotten Waters avoids this problem by making it worthwhile for everyone to work toward their story beats, even if you occasionally irk a crewmate with a decision.

 Length and Player Count in Forgotten Waters

 The game holds up to seven (7) players, which seems a bit much to me.
-My own plays have topped out at 5P, but I could envision some larger groups making this work.
+My own plays have topped out at 6P, and the sweet spot for me seems to be 5P, but I could envision some larger groups making this work.